asemio/SZXX/README.md

 All in all:
 - `SZXX.Zip` and `SZXX.Xml` are fast
-- `SZXX.Xlsx` is extremely fast for a streaming parser, and fast compared to the average non-streaming parser that loads everything into memory.
+- `SZXX.Xlsx` is extremely fast for a streaming parser, and comparable in performance to the average non-streaming parser that loads everything into memory.

-Using 1 core on an ancient 2015 Macbook Pro, SZXX processes an enormous 28-column x 1,048,576-row XLSX file in 55 seconds **using only 9MB of memory**.
-In 2022, the same file used to take 70 seconds to open in LibreOffice using 2 cores and **1.8GB of memory**, but improvements to LibreOffice have recently brought it down to 36 seconds and **1.1GB**.
+Using 1 core on an ancient 2015 Macbook Pro, SZXX processes a gigantic 28-column x 1,048,576-row XLSX file in 55 seconds **using only 9MB of memory**.
+In 2022, the same file would take 70 seconds to open in LibreOffice using 2 cores and **1.8GB of memory**, but improvements to LibreOffice have recently brought it down to 36 seconds and **1.1GB**.

-Where SZXX wins is on memory usage and predictability.
+Where SZXX cannot be beaten is memory usage and predictability.

 ### Any performance tips?